zavolanlab/SCUREL/README.md

 If necessary, adjust queue and time constraints in `config/cluster.json`.
 Additionally, memory and thread usage can be changed in the individual snakemake rules.

 > Note that *cellranger* is loaded manually on the slurm cluster.
+This has to be specified within the file `workflow/mapping.smk` inside the rule *cellranger_count* as a first statement in the shell command (e.g. `ml CellRanger/5.0.0;`).

 Run in the directory of this pipeline and specify CONFIGFILE